tech1-agency/tech1-ops/.github/pr-template.md

+### Short
+- Please describe what had been done in a few sentences

 ### What
 - Describe what changes were made in this pull request
 - Be specific about the functionality that has been added or modified